 Calling the Old Man Out: David does this to Max after Lorraine reveals just how badly Max treated her during their marriage.

 Deadpan Snarker: David fits this trope pretty well, and Donna and Max also qualify.
-Cheryl Ann, who otherwise Does Not Understand Sarcasm, even has one moment of this near the end as well, which astonishes David.
+Cheryl Ann, who is otherwise Sarcasm-Blind, even has one moment of this near the end as well, which astonishes David.

 Funny Answering Machine: David has funny messages all the time; when Max calls to tell him about Lorraine leaving, David's message is him advertising for a voice-over actor for his latest commercial, and when Woolridge calls to arrange a meeting, David pretends he can't hear him, until finally revealing it's a message.